vallotlab/OneCell_CUTTag/README.md

                     └── L548_Zygote_5_rH3K27me3_pA.fragments.tsv.gz.tbi
 ```

-All input files (fragmentFiles, 10Xlike matricies and bigwigs) produced in this study can be downloaded from GEO (XXXXX).
+- Fragment files, 10Xlike matricies and bigwigs for all datasets produced in this study can be downloaded from GEO (XXXXX).
+- The CPM-normalized bigwig file for the STARR-ChIP H3K27Ac full grown oocyte dataset was generated from the raw fastq files downloaded from GEO (GSE217970; SRX18260532).
+- The facs data (for the mouse mammary gland dataset) and and 500kb signal matrix (for the zygote dataset) are available in the **metadata** folder of this repository.
 \
-The CPM-normalized bigwig file for the STARR-ChIP H3K27Ac full grown oocyte dataset was generated from the raw fastq files downloaded from SRA (SRX18260532).
 \
-The facs data (for the mouse mammary gland dataset) and and 500kb signal matrix (for the zygote dataset) are available in the **metadat*a* folder of this repository.
-\
-Before running the scripts, the files should be placed to the corresponding input sub-folder and named accordingly.
+Before running the scripts, all files should be placed to the corresponding input sub-folder and named accordingly.

 ## 2. Dependencies
 The code was run in Rstudio (R version 4.4.2) on a standard laptop running under macOS Sequoia 15.2.
 \
 All packages required to run the code and the software versions used are listed in *scripts
-/global_variables.Rmd* and should be installed before running the scripts.
+/global_variables.Rmd*.
+The packages should be installed before running the scripts.
+The installation time should not exceed 40 min.

 ## 3. Script description
-The **scripts* folder contains the following files:
+The **scripts** folder contains the following files:
 ```
 .
 ├── 1.1_technique_comparison.Rmd